sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 installed.
 Likewise, when the product is uninstalled or replaced, the SWID tag is deleted or replaced, as appropriate.
-As a result, ISO/IEC 19770-2:2015 describes a system wherein there is a correspondence between the set of installed software components on an endpoint, and the presence of the correspondingsponding SWID tags for these components on that endpoint.
+As a result, ISO/IEC 19770-2:2015 describes a system wherein there is a correspondence between the set of installed software components on an endpoint, and the presence of the corresponding SWID tags for these components on that endpoint.
 CoSWIDs share the same lifecycle requirements as a SWID tag.